SandraSamyDev/simple_french_app_flutter/README.md

 # french_app

-a simple learning french app for kids contains 4 catgories: colors, numbers, animals ,shapes each category has its french word with a sound used audioplayer pack for sound ued local pngs for icons all made on vs code
+a simple learning french app for kids

+contains 4 catgories: colors, numbers, animals ,shapes

+each category has its french word with a sound

+used audioplayer pack for sound

+ued local pngs for icons are from icon8

+all made on vs code